jobovy/apogee/README.rst

 compatibility).
 Please open an `issue
 <https://github.com/jobovy/apogee/issues>`__ if you find a part of the
 code that does not support python 3.

+To use the download functionalities (see below), you also need to have ``wget`` installed on your system.

 DATA FILES AND ENVIRONMENT VARIABLES
 =====================================